 The buying process for purchase of investment property is similar to that of purchasing ‘own use’ property from third party sellers, but is simpler and can be completed in a shorter timescale

 Buying Investment Property

 The process for the “Best Buy” properties is simpler as there are no third parties involved and the rental and management of the property does not change as it continues to be managed and rented out by us.
-There is no mortgage lender involved as overseas non UK residents do not qualify for an investment buy-to-let mortgage upfront.
+There is no mortgage lender involved as properties are affordable without expensive and risky borrowing.
 The prices are fixed (in-line with the market and rental yield) and a prior reservation agreement provides security and certainty for us and for you in the purchase process.
 Thus the process is quicker and the buyer starts getting guaranteed rent 1 month after full payment.

 Here are the steps involved:-